andry-baka/lifesaver-server/src/docs/README.md

 Once you're ssh'd into Openshift via ```rhc ssh -a mysnowflake```, you can use the ```mongo``` shell.

+### Redis
+Redis is fantastic for key,value pair access.
+We're using it here for "Black Listing Json Web Tokens".
+You can read about this concept here [https://auth0.com/blog/2015/03/10/blacklist-json-web-token-api-keys/](https://auth0.com/blog/2015/03/10/blacklist-json-web-token-api-keys/)

 ### Swagger
 Swagger provides the api documentation - simply augmenting the